Team-One-Developers/website-next/TAILGRID_GUIDE.md

 ### Styling Adjustments

-- Remove all `dark:` prefixed classes. (e.g. `dark:bg-dark-6`)
-    - We implement dark mode via the `data-theme` attribute on the HTML tag and adjust CSS variables accordingly, rather than using Tailwind's `dark:` classes.
 - Look for explicit color names like `white` or `dark`.
 Use `background` and `foreground` classes instead:

     - Replace instances of: